-Hailo: Successful Static Sign-Off for Edge AI Processor — Using Real Intent Meridian CDC & Ascent Lint
+Hailo: Successful Static Sign-Off for Edge AI Processor — Using Real Intent Ascent Lint & Meridian CDC

 Executive Summary: DAC presentation by Hailo’s Guy Kaminitz, VP VLSI, & Lotan Kantor, VLSI Engineer